 Measure serum insulin, C-peptide, and proinsulin at times of hypoglycemia to distinguish endogenous from exogenous (factitious) hypoglycemia.

-Treat patients with hypoglycemia due to insulin or antihyperglycemic drugs with oral or parenteral glucose and glucagon, depending upon clinical severity.
+Treat patients with hypoglycemia due to insulin or antihyperglycemic medications with oral or parenteral glucose and glucagon, depending upon clinical severity.

-In patients with hypoglycemia not due to insulin or other antihyperglycemic medications, give glucose and glucagon and treat underlying cause.
+In patients with hypoglycemia not due to insulin or other antihyperglycemic medications, give glucose and glucagon and treat the underlying disorder.

 Drugs Mentioned In This Article